tildezero/hac/README.md

 home access center command line interface

 ## usage
-- build the executable: `go build`
+- clone the repo and build the executable: `go build` or just run `go install github.com/tildezero/hac@main` to install it to `$GOPATH/bin`
 - run the executable: `hac`
 - setup credentials: `hac setup`
 - view overview of classes (ids and averages): `hac overview`